Posted on

 To understand where Bitcoin Core is going, you first have to appreciate where it has been.

-This was not a small achievement.
+In fact, this was not a small achievement.
 For almost a decade, Gitian functioned reliably and raised Bitcoin Core's security posture far above the industry standard.
-The developers who built and maintained it were thinking about software supply chains long before most organizations knew the phrase existed.
-That work deserves its due credit.
+The developers who built and maintained it were thinking about Software Supply Chains long before most organizations knew the phrase existed.
+That foresight should not go unrecognized.

 Gitian runs scripts inside a virtual machine.
 It assumes the base operating system snapshot is clean.
 It inherits the ambient environment of a running Unix system: the libraries that happen to be present, the locale settings, the PATH variables, the hundred invisible things that accumulate in any long-lived system.
 That environment is not declared.
 It is not verified.
 It simply *is, the way the weather simply is.